ZENOxELITE/ShoeMaster/README.md

 ## Overview

 STRIDE is a modern e-commerce platform specializing in athletic footwear, built with a full-stack TypeScript architecture.
-The application features a React frontend with shadcn/ui components, an Express.js backend, and uses Drizzle ORM for database operations.
+The application features a React frontend with shadcn/ui components, an Express.js backend, and uses Drizzle ORM for database operations with MySQL.

 ## Technology Stack